Build

 3. The third item references a Secret, the same as with ConfigMaps.

-NOTE: The logging output of BuildKit contains expanded ARGs in RUN commands.
+Note: The logging output of BuildKit contains expanded ARGs in RUN commands.
 Also, such information ends up in the final container image if you use such args in the final stage of your Dockerfile.
 An alternative approach to pass secrets is using secret mounts.
 The BuildKit sample strategy supports them using the secrets parameter.

 Defining the Builder or Dockerfile

-apiVersion: shipwright.io/v1alpha1
+apiVersion: shipwright.io/v1beta1

 kind: Build